-&lt;sup>3 The Scheduled Lands are a group of small and narrow properties throughout the Precinct.
-The properties were created from the 1880s and under current planning controls dwellings cannot be built on these lands.
+3 The Scheduled Lands are a group of approximately 3800 small properties in the Precinct.
+The properties were created from the 1880s, typically range in size from 290m2 to 405m2 and under current planning controls dwellings cannot be built on these lands.
+The Scheduled Lands have limited power and water services, and no sewer services, as is the case for the majority of the Precinct.